emmercm/www/src/blog/_i-dont-want-to-think-about-it.md

 > I want to invest in these services _just enough_ that I never have to think about them again.

-And when I mean never think about them again, I mean they needed:
+And when I say "never think about them again," I mean they needed:

 - Automated alerting tied to SLOs and business metrics
 - Safe deploys, such that CI/CD could take care of dependency updates